Zhimin-C/resume/content/authors/admin/_index.md

 ## About Me

-I am a final-year Ph.D. student at Clemson University.
-I am primarily focused on studying computer vision and deep learning, with a particular emphasis on image quality assessment, self-supervised learning, semi-supervised learning, multi-modality learning, foundational models, and video generation.
+I am an Applied Scientist at Amazon Prime Video.
+I am primarily focused on studying computer vision and deep learning, with a particular emphasis on image quality assessment, self-supervised learning, semi-supervised learning, multi-modality learning, foundational models, video understanding, and video generation.